How to become an occupational therapist

-Occupational therapists (OT) primarily work with people who have problems with movement and coordination due to an illness, injury, or birth defect.
+Occupational therapists (OT) primarily work with people who have problems with movement and coordination due to an illness, injury, or congenital deformities.
 Those who come to an OT often feel discouraged about their physical limitations.
 It is the role of the OT to instill both strength and confidence.

 While each patient requires a unique treatment plan, a common goal is to help clients regain the physical strength and motor skills needed for daily tasks and independent living.
 Occupational therapists often report a deep sense of satisfaction from finding creative solutions to help patients improve their quality of life.